The 2025 Summer Housing application is now open for eligible students who remain in Lawrence for the summer semester.

 10. Damages to Property

-1. You are financially responsible for any damage you or any of your guests and visitors may cause in public or private areas of Housing & Residence Life facilities.
-The University may withhold academic records for nonpayment of obligations such as lost keys, broken or missing furniture, and other debts owed to Housing & Residence Life.
+1. You are financially responsible for any damage you or any of your guests and visitors may cause in public or private areas of KU Housing & Residence Life facilities.
+The University may withhold academic records for nonpayment of obligations such as lost keys, broken or missing furniture, and other debts owed to KU Housing & Residence Life.

 2. You understand and acknowledge that insurance carried by the University covers University property only and you agree to be responsible for obtaining and maintaining your own protection against loss or damage to property, personal injury, or liability.
-You further understand and agree that claims for injury or damage to persons or property resulting from the negligent or wrongful acts or omissions of Housing & Residence Life and approved personnel acting in the course and scope of their employment, are subject to the terms, conditions, and liability limitations contained in the Kansas Tort Claims Act, K.S.A.
+You further understand and agree that claims for injury or damage to persons or property resulting from the negligent or wrongful acts or omissions of KU Housing & Residence Life and approved personnel acting in the course and scope of their employment, are subject to the terms, conditions, and liability limitations contained in the Kansas Tort Claims Act, K.S.A.
 75-6101, et seq.

 11. Failure to Vacate Policy